Machine Learning Automation Software: Deploying Models in 2024

 4. Vertex AI

-Google’s Vertex AI platform is a unified machine learning (ML) platform designed to streamline the entire ML lifecycle, from data ingestion and preparation to model deployment and monitoring.
+Google’s Vertex AI platform is a unified machine learning (ML) platform designed to the entire ML lifecycle, from data ingestion and preparation to model deployment and monitoring.
 As the successor to Google Cloud AI Platform, Vertex AI integrates various Google Cloud services into a single, cohesive environment, making it easier for data scientists and ML engineers to build, train, and deploy ML models at scale.

 Key features include: